FlorianWoelki/index-simulation-tool/README.md

     - [x] Remove nalgebra and use pure ndarray for PCA
 - [ ] Cleanup repository
   - [ ] Use similar functionalities for multi threaded and single threaded functionality
-- [ ] Adjust kmeans to work with other distance metrics

 - [ ] Develop async functionalities for each algorithm
   - [ ] HNSW